initbiz/initbiz.github.io/letsrent/index.md

 * list
 * button

-Button mode is designed to be only a link to page that shows list of orders.
-In this case you should embed the component with a different mode on that page.
+Button mode is designed to be only a link to a page that shows a list of the orders.
+In this case, you should embed the component with a different mode on that page.

 ### `OrderSummary`
-The component renders details of the order from URL parameter. `onRun` it checks if the user has access to display the order and aborts if not.
+The component renders details of the order from the URL parameter. `onRun` it checks if the user has access to display the order and aborts if not.

 The component gives two AJAX handlers:

 1. `onTransfer`
 1. `onCashOnDelivery`

-The `onTransfer` handler gets `orderId` from `POST` and redirects to `paymentPage` property with order ID in parameter.
+The `onTransfer` handler gets the `orderId` from `POST` and redirects to the `paymentPage` property with order ID in parameter.
 It is designed to process payments whatever way you want.

-The `onCashOnDelivery` handler ensures is user can modify the order and if so, sets `payment_status` to `cash_on_delivery`.
-It is meant to be used by the client who want to inform rental office that he/she wants to pay on delivery.
+The `onCashOnDelivery` handler ensures if the user can modify the order and if so, sets `payment_status` to `cash_on_delivery`.
+It is meant to be used by the client who wants to inform the rental office that he/she wants to pay on delivery.

 ## Settings
 ### Working hours
-You can specify working hours for every week day.
+You can specify the working hours for every weekday.

 ![Working hours](https://raw.githubusercontent.com/initbiz/initbiz.github.io/master/letsrent/assets/images/settings-working-hours.png)

-What is more, you can forbid rentals in non working hours or if you like enable but add specified amount of money to the order automatically.
+What is more, you can forbid rentals in non-working hours or if you like enable but add the specified amount of money to the order automatically.

 ### Locations
-You can manage pick up locations from the settings and specify amount of money to be added to the order on select the location.
+You can manage pick up locations from the settings and specify the amount of money to be added to the order while selecting the location.

 > **Remember to keep the same code for multiple languages**